-So far we have learned that when a buyer purchases a home in a common interest development (CID) they are also conscribed to membership in a homeowners association or HOA.
+So far we have learned that when a buyer purchases a home in a common interest development (CID) they are also conscripted to membership in a homeowner association or HOA.
 In the majority of cases the HOA is organized as a non-profit corporation under the corporation laws of the state where the property is located.
-The act of purchasing real property within the HOA results in the buyer, in effect, becoming an investor in this non-profit corporation as a result of Covenants, Conditions & Restrictions (CC&Rs) which are created by the developer of the HOA.
+The act of purchasing real property within the HOA results in buyer effectively becoming an investor in this non-profit corporation.
+The terms of the investment are codified in a document known as the Covenants, Conditions & Restrictions (CC&Rs) which are created by the developer of the HOA.

 In the case of a condominium development where dwelling units are located above and below one another the plat and legal description will typically define a three dimensional airspace which represents the physical boundaries of the individual condominiums within the development.
 As a result of this vertical stratification of the physical boundaries of the dwelling units this type of development is sometimes referred to as a “strata development,” particularly in Canada and parts of Europe.
 Along with the usual responsibilities inherent to real property ownership, the CC&Rs impose various rules, restrictions and obligations on the owner of a property within an HOA.
 As a result of these self-imposed restrictions on the use of the property, developments that are subject to CC&Rs are sometimes called “deed restricted communities.”
 If you own a traditional single-family home in an HOA or a condominium the CC&Rs represent a significant impost in addition to the more traditional responsibilities that result from home ownership.